 In the meantime ELDC has ignored every community attempt to find an alternative plan which would not devastate the town centre, and has refused to work with us.
 The judge’s decision to reject our challenge flies in the face of the majority local opinion, and of common sense.

 An ASDA/Wal-Mart planning application may never emerge, but if it does we will not only oppose it, but do everything we can to show that it is destined to eviscerate the town.

 Louth has proved an exception to the destruction of the British high street.
 A thriving Lincolnshire market town, with bustling independent shops and a shop vacancy rate less than half the national average.

-The reason it has done so well is because of the character and charm of this Lincolnshire town, which attracts thousands of visitors each year to its butchers, fishmongers and greengrocers, and to the many events laid on by the Louth Town Partnership.
-Perhaps even more importantly, Louth has fought to keep away the out-of-town and edge-of-town supermarkets which have blighted much of the rest of the country, and which suck spending power away from town centres.
+The reason it has done so well is because of the character and charm of the town, which attracts thousands of visitors each year to its butchers, fishmongers and greengrocers.
+Louth has fought to keep away the out-of-town and edge-of-town supermarkets which have blighted much of the rest of the country, and which suck spending power away from town centres.

 This, in essence, is what Keep Louth Special is about: to fight to ensure that growth in the town – whether in housing or retail -- remains graceful, imaginative and in keeping with the distinctiveness which has been the town’s main attraction.